Pregnancy news, 16/01/2018 [updated 07/12/2018]

-A team at Deakin University in Melbourne have been looking into how a woman’s brain works before and after pregnancy.
+Earlier this year, a team at Deakin University in Melbourne looked into how a woman’s brain works before and after pregnancy.
 Specifically, they wanted to know if there were differences in memory, concentration and the ability to plan.

 After looking at data from 709 pregnant women and 521 women who were not pregnant, they now believe that ‘baby brain’ could be a real problem affecting around four out of five pregnant women.
 Symptoms can include: